 Many courses are taught using the case method, the same process used in Stanford MBA courses.
 Participants work on team projects and have small-group discussions that encourage diverse perspectives.

 All SIGM sessions are taught by the same faculty who teach in the Stanford MBA Program.
-The core curriculum covers eight functional areas of business and assume no previous coursework in business-related subjects.
+The core curriculum covers eight functional areas of business and assumes no previous coursework in business-related subjects.

 |Core Areas||Topics of Study|